greg-raven/Department-21/_posts/2022-10-02-very-brave-but-deceased-men-jokes.md

 Why do women have smaller feet than men?

-> It’s one of those ‘evolutionary things’ that allows them to stand closer to the kitchen sink.
+> It’s one of those “evolutionary things” that allows them to stand closer to the kitchen sink.

 How do you know when a woman is about to say something smart?

-> When she starts a sentence with ‘A man once told me …’
+> When she starts a sentence with “A man once told me …”

 How do you fix a woman’s watch?